Tostitos Cheesy Enchilada Dip

 This is an example of why it’s a good idea to understand not only the nutrition facts per serving, but also the serving size.
 The serving size is a guideline to help standardize and compare products.

 But, the serving size may be significantly smaller than the actual amount consumed.
-In that instance, multiple the calories, fat, sodium, or other factors times the number of servings to determine the total amount consumed.
+To calculate actual grams of fat, sodium, or other nutrient consumed, simply multiply the amount per standard serving (2 tablespoons) times the amount actually consumed.

 Glass container of cheesy enchilada dip with text listing many of the ingredients used to make the dip.

-Here is the list of ingredients used to make the Tostitos brand cheesy enchilada dip.
+Here is the list of ingredients in the Tostitos brand of cheesy dip.

-Water, Black Beans, Monterey Jack Cheese (milk, cheese cultures, salt, enzymes), Vegetable Oil (corn oil, and/or canola oil, and/or sunflower oil), Jalapeno Peppers, Diced Tomatoes in Tomato Juice, Red Bell Peppers, Modified Food Starch, Maltodextrin (made from corn), and less than 2% of the following: Spices, Salt, Onion Powder, Sour Cream, Cultured Cream, Skim Milk, Garlic Powder, Whey, Yeast Extract, Natural and Artificial Flavors, Milk Protein Concentrate, Sodium Hexametaphosphate, Monosodium Glutamate, DATEM, Mono- and Diglycerides, Sodium Phosphate, Artificial Color (Yellow 5, Yellow 6).
+Water, Black Beans, Monterey Jack Cheese, Vegetable Oil, Jalapeno Peppers, Diced Tomatoes in Tomato Juice, Red Bell Peppers, Modified Food Starch, Maltodextrin (made from corn), Spices, Salt, Onion Powder, Sour Cream, Cultured Cream, Skim Milk, Garlic Powder, Whey, Yeast Extract, Natural and Artificial Flavors, Milk Protein Concentrate, Sodium Hexametaphosphate, Monosodium Glutamate, DATEM, Mono- and Diglycerides, Sodium Phosphate, Artificial Colors (Yellow 5, Yellow 6)

 • DATEM is primarily derived from plant sources and used as an emulsifier in baking to strengthen the gluten network in dough.
 The acronym stands for Diacetyl Tartaric Acid Esters of Monoglycerides.